-In this trip report, I review the Business Class on Austrian Airlines Boeing 777-200ER in March 2018.
-This 10 hour flight was from Bandaranaike International Airport (CMB) in Sri Lanka to Vienna International Airport (VIE) in Austria.
+In this trip report, we review the Business Class on Austrian Airlines Boeing 777-200ER in March 2018.
+This 10-hour flight was from Bandaranaike International Airport (CMB) in Sri Lanka to Vienna International Airport (VIE) in Austria.

-Austria Airlines (part of the Lufthansa Group) only operates one flight per week to/from Sri Lanka in the winter months.
-I have reviewed a number of Austrian Airlines Business Class flights.
+In the winter months, Austria Airlines (part of the Lufthansa Group) only operates one flight per week to/from Sri Lanka.
+We have reviewed a number of Austrian Airlines Business Class flights.

-Its flatbed seats are not the best in the industry, but Austrian Airlines remains my favourite European airline for flying in Business Class for the service, amenities and food, which is the best in the skies (similar to what you usually get served in First).
+Its flatbed seats are not the best in the industry, but Austrian Airlines remains our favorite European airline for flying in Business Class for the service, amenities, and food, which is the best in the skies (similar to what you usually get served in First).

 The Business Class seats are in a staggered layout.
 The same layout can be found on Brussels Airlines’ A330, Finnair’s A330/A340, Swiss’ A340/A330, Delta’s B767, and American’s B767.

 The staggered Business Class cabin configuration on Austrian Airways comprises 10 single seats, while the remaining 38 seats are in pairs.
 The seats enjoy decent privacy, as none of the rows quite line up.
 Most seats also have direct aisle access, except for the paired window seats.

 Austrian Airlines’ Business Class cabin design looks beautiful, airy, and trendy with a red-blue-white color scheme contrasting with the dark grey seat covers.
 It looks fresher and feels more luxurious when compared to the design aboard its Lufthansa Group sister company Swiss, which uses the same layout (read our trip report onboard a Swiss B777).